-• There is a need for a handed over to

-supply of potable the Municipality.

-water in Ratanang Temporary

-Clinic and Phambili. arrangement with

-the Phambili

-Primary School to

-be put in place as

-a temporary

-measure for the

-supply of water for

-the duration of the

-project on Water

-Treatment Works

-2

-3 Jacobsdal Town Unreliable sewer pipes The Municipality has

-which result in frequent developed a master

-spillages in Town plan and Operation &

-Maintenance to curb

-this deficiency

-4 and Koffiefontein, Unreliable Water supply The Municipality

-5 Ditlhake and due to low capacity of needs to upgrade

-Sonwabile the water treatment WTW to work at the

-works design capacity and

-add 48-hour storage

-capacity.
-Project to

-be implemented in

-the 2022/2023

-financial year
+1 Luckhoff Unreliable Water supply due to low capacity of the water treatment works The Municipality has developed a water master plan to curb this deficiency 2 Ratanang and Sandershoogte Unreliable Water supply due to low capacity of the water treatment works There is a need for a supply of potable water in Ratanang Clinic and Phambili.
+The construction of a New Water Treatment Works project is practically complete and handed over to the Municipality.
+Temporary arrangement with the Phambili Primary School to be put in place as a temporary measure for the supply of water for the duration of the project on Water Treatment Works 3 Koffiefontein, Dithlake and Sonwabile Unreliable Water supply due to low capacity of the water treatment works The Municipality needs to upgrade WTW to work at the design capacity and add 48-hour storage capacity.
+Project to be implemented in the 2022/2023 financial year

 The upgrade to the Water Treatment Works of the affected areas is high on the priority list of the Municipality.

-Therefore, it will be addressed over the MTREF period through our WSIG and MIG allocations as capital projects in the next ensuing financial year as part of priority development initiatives in all Wards.
+Therefore, it will be addressed over the MTREF period through our MWIG and MIG allocations as capital projects in the next ensuing financial year as part of priority development initiatives in all Wards.